 Other options for protecting your privacy (aside from blocking) include listing a generic company name and job title, rather than a specific one.
 You can also leave off company contact information.
 Do the same with your contact information and phone numbers.
 List your job searching email address and cell phone number.

 Do not use your work phone number for job hunting.
 Instead, put your cell phone number and/or home phone number on your resume.
-Be sure to have voice mail or an answering machine in place so you get the messages in a timely fashion.
+Be sure to have voice mail in place so you get the messages in a timely fashion.

 How and When

 If you can't job hunt from work, what other options are there besides evenings and weekends?
-Visit a bookstore, cafe or library with internet access on your lunch hour and bring your laptop if you can find a wireless connection to use.
+Visit a bookstore, cafe or library with internet access on your lunch hour and bring your laptop or table if you can find a wireless connection to use.
 Use your phone to job search - there are lots of job search apps available.
 Lunch time also a good time to return prospective employer phone calls, especially if you can take an early or late lunch to catch them in the office.

 Try to schedule interviews for either the beginning or the end of the day or on your lunch hour.
 If you have vacation time you can use, schedule multiple interviews for the same day.

 If you typically wear jeans to work, don't wear a suit when you have an interview scheduled.
 Someone will start wondering what the occasion is for dressing up.

 Be careful who you tell that you're looking for a new job.
 If you tell co-workers, you can be sure that it will get back to your boss, one way or the other.
 Do tell your family, so they can take messages for you and so they don't inadvertently spill the beans to your work colleagues and leave you a message that someone is calling about an interview.